modeling simple, decent human behavior

 Ascetics are among the least judgmental of humanity

 If someone has money, or a successful book, or some kind of fame — then we give them far more weight in terms of authority.
 They are somehow more important, more worthy, and wiser.
 And when they make mistakes, they are usually more easily forgiven.
+If they commit a crime, they get off easier.
 Our judgment is less harsh and frequent.
 An ascetic would see that as not being genuine, as not being true to yourself.
 An ascetic would spot crappy phony behavior like that from a mile away, whether they clued you in or not.

 Meanwhile the financially destitute family is heavily judged.
 The poor minimum wage worker is held to the highest standards.
 The more poor the worker, the higher society’s expectations.
 They get thrown in jail for being homeless, but the rich can rape a nation and walk free.
 If you are poor, you’re repudiated if you get sick.
 If you have menstrual bleeding, you get fired.
 If you earn minimum wage, you are docked an hour’s pay for punching in five minutes late.
-They actually time you!
+Meanwhile, the wealthier man or woman can take a two-hour lunch or go visit the dentist with virtually no repercussions.

 Ascetics are innately noble

 I find that the ascetic is far more likely to throw themselves on the sword.
 They’ll take the blame.
-But those who love to judge?
+But is it the same with the kind of people who are quick to judge others?
 Not so much.
-It’s always someone else to blame.

 Ascetics remind me of Emerson’s Transcendentalists